kloudkit/ws-docs/docs/tools/ssh.md

 An SSH server can be configured to launch upon workspace startup.
 All configurations within `/etc/ssh/sshd_config` have undergone a thorough review and carefully tuned to strengthen security measures.

+For security purposes, the server is published on the non-default port `2222`.